aparecerale/CPA/README.md

 6.Run movieWebsite with Tomcat sever and Driver.main() in automaticJava.

+7.Notice that our website is running on 8080 port and will refresh result every 10 minutes.

 ###Machine Learning Algoythm:
 A separate Machine Learning Algorythm was also developed to communicate to the website through MySQL.